dwmkerr/tripweather/README.md

 - [x] bug: TripLocation has longitude and latitude but these seem to be set from IPoint objects so the values are wrong - or are they?
 Checking blue mountains it seems OK.
 Update: checking the coordinates manually seems they are OK
 - [ ] refactor: favourites as a sub-collection of user
 - [ ] bug: after address or GPS (or favorite) is selected and added, clear the selection
+- [ ] feat: when using favorites if not logged in use set alert context to show a login alert with a login action

 **Nice to have**